shvartz311/ory-shortcuts/README.md

 # dotfiles

-If anyone wants to use this repo that is not me, please fork it and change `joshua` and `josno` everywhere to your own username.
+If anyone wants to use this repo that is not me, please fork it and change `joshua` and `joshuanovak` everywhere to your own username.
 Also, be sure to change to gitconfig to your own git config, but leave the `credential` section in place.
 **NEVER** Commit back sesitive information within any file such as `.ssh` or the `access-token` in `.kube/config`.

+## Mac Setup instructions

+The tools installed for Mac are not the same as those currently configured for Linux/WSL on Windows.
+This is because my only use-case for Mac is my company laptop at Hunters so I am only installing tools I may need there.

+1. `zsh install-software-mac.sh`
+1. `zsh install.sh`
+1. Set iTerm2 Font: `https://iterm2.com/documentation-fonts.html`.
+Either choose a Powerline font or enable the built-in powerline characters.
+1. In iTerm2, import the preset colors from `One Half Dark - Joshua.itermcolors`
+1. Close the terminal and open iTerm2.

+## Debian/Ubuntu Setup instructions

+1. `bash install-software.bash`
+1. `zsh install.sh`
+1. Close and re-open terminal
+1. Done! :)

-## Main setup plan
+## Main setup plan for WSL on Windows

 1. Install WSL by running this in powershell as admin.
 It comes from [Official MS Docs](https://docs.microsoft.com/en-us/windows/wsl/install-win10)